 To make sure we got the best of this weather, it was a must to hang out at Barton Springs.
 It gets pretty hot here in Austin in the summer, so this is the spot where the locals come to cool off.
 The waters stays around a sweet 65 degrees, even in the height of the heat.

 At Barton Springs, we chatted about the new album Octopus Project is working on (they've done the writing and about to head into recording).

 After soaking up some much needed sun, we headed to the most badass cinema there is- the Alamo Drafthouse.

-It takes the old school to the max.
+It takes old school to the max.
 They've got a great selection of big box office flicks mixed in with independent and international films...
-AND you order and drink (alcoholic or virgin) and eat right at your seat- they bring it all to you.
+AND you can order, drink and eat right at your seat- they bring it all to you.

 The dishes are not typical of a sushi restaurant.
-It's more sushi with an Austin fusion.
-For example, the Maguro Sashimi is prepared with goat cheese with cracked pepper, fuji apple and pumpkin seed oil.
+It's Japanese with an Austin fusion.
+For example, the M aguro Sashimi is prepared with goat cheese with cracked pepper, fuji apple and pumpkin seed oil.
 Imagine that for a second... and it's about ten times more delicious.
 I wish I could take Uchi home to Toronto with me.

 The picture above is from my bb of the Machi Cure with maplewood-smoked baby yellowtail with yucca chips, Asian pear, marcona almonds and garlic brittle.
 This dish was created by Chef Trey on Iron Chef, and was so popular that it made it as a permanent feature on the menu at Uchi.